kato-im/articles/en/general/cheatsheet.md

 -->

 ********************************************************************************
-## <a href="#multiple-teams" name="multiple-teams">Working In Multiple Kato Organizations</a>
+## <a href="#multiple-teams" name="multiple-teams">Working In Multiple Kato Teams</a>

-In Kato, you can interact with rooms and people from different organizations at the same time.
+In Kato, you can interact with rooms and people from different teams at the same time.

-In this case, the user is a member of two organizations: **Hunter Inc.** and **andrei's team**.
+In this case, the user is a member of two teams: **Hunter Inc.** and **andrei's team**.

 In the image on the left, only **Hunter Inc.** is expanded.
-The right image shows both organizations expanded&#8212;this means a union of people and rooms from both organizations appear in the roster.
+The right image shows both teams expanded&#8212;this means a union of people and rooms from both teams appear in the roster.

 ![clip](https://s3.amazonaws.com/kato-share/da0c1134fdd7fd68a89d87a8155b226bad5ebb31c4c0e93b5cb48625ad7c8/Untitled%20drawing%20%282%29.png)

-In the "multi-org" view each room gets an organization "affinity token"&#8212;something you can use to identify the parent organization.
-In the image above, each organization has a **PR** room, but the affinity tokens provide a way to distinguish the two.
+In the "multi-org" view each room gets an team "affinity token"&#8212;something you can use to identify the parent team.
+In the image above, each team has a **PR** room, but the affinity tokens provide a way to distinguish the two.

-Note that you can be connected to the same person via multiple organizations.
-This is why people don't have explicit organization affinity.
+Note that you can be connected to the same person via multiple teams.
+This is why people don't have explicit team affinity.

-In the scenario above, **Peter** is a members of both organizations.
+In the scenario above, **Peter** is a members of both teams.

 To verify this, click on **More** in 1-1 room options:

 ![clip.png](https://s3.amazonaws.com/kato-share/1143494c2ff1d4e0621793886dfb00df534c9b67a4e7ef53dec5446c863854/clip.png)

-See the list of connecting organizations:
+See the list of connecting teams:

 ![clip](https://s3.amazonaws.com/kato-share/5b6076cd59df16b4fff9d2d825670766466dfc6ff142c6233cdd26dc2ccb7be/Untitled%20drawing%20%283%29.png)